-By Hand is a series of lookbooks that focus on different fiber and fabric "making communities" around the country.
+By Hand Serial is a beautiful magazine series that focuses on different fiber and fabric "making communities" around the United States.

 Lookbook No 6: The sixth issue features the creativity and community of the Blue Ridge Mountains.
-We travel west through North Carolina to the Smoky Mountains and the artists' community of Asheville, then follow the Blue Ridge Mountains, up through the forests and farmland of western Virginia.
-Mountain mist, blossoming wildflowers, and rolling fields bring beauty in a myriad of early spring colors, reflected in the fiber and fabric of the artisans we meet.
-We chat with yarn designers and dyers, and a sheep-to-needle producer of locally sourced yarns.
-We visit with makers who use natural materials to make by hand products from fabric, wood, and soap.
-We tour a local yarn store that highlights North Carolina yarns, and we visit an artisan mill that specializes in local and recycled fibers.
-We tour internationally renowned craft schools that are dedicated to preserving and promoting all forms of making by hand.
-We hike into the foothills to photograph the natural beauty of the Blue Ridge Mountains, and capture the charm of small Appalachian towns and villages, where the tradition of hand crafting runs deep.
-Take a photographic journey with us and explore the beauty and creativity of the Blue Ridge Mountains.
-Lookbook No. 6 features patterns and projects, too: knitting, sewing, recycling bits of unused yarn to make glowing yarn globe lanterns, and even a recipe for a wildflower-inspired dessert give readers a chance to explore their own creativity with the materials and inspiration we have discovered.
+Mountain mist, blossoming wildflowers, and rolling fields bring beauty in a myriad of early spring colors, reflected in the fiber and fabric of the artisans met.
+Some of the features included are a chat with yarn designers and dyers, and a sheep-to-needle producer of locally sourced yarns.
+Lookbook No. 6 features patterns and projects, too: knitting, sewing, recycling bits of unused yarn to make glowing yarn globe lanterns, and even a recipe for a wildflower-inspired dessert give readers a chance to explore their own creativity with the materials and inspiration discovered.
 Patterns in Lookbook No. 6 feature talented designers, including Sarah Pope, Ellie Lum, and Mara Bryner, as well as several projects and patterns from Andrea Hungerford.